kevinnoll/rasperdinger/README.md

   npm install
   bower install
 ```
+Note taht if you are behind a corporate proxy, you need to configure this in bowers [.bowerrc-file](http://stackoverflow.com/questions/21750804/bower-calls-blocked-by-corporate-proxy)

 After that, you should be able to start the server using the following command, which starts the backend server:
 ```
 node src/server/server.js